renzzheng/TikTalk/README.md

 ## TikTalk
-Whether they're lecture notes or lecture videos, be ready to transform them into enticing and digestible short form content clips.Turn your TikTok addiction into study time with a simple upload!
+Whether they're lecture notes or lecture videos, be ready to transform them into enticing and digestible short form content clips.
+Turn your TikTok addiction into study time with a simple upload!

 ## Inspiration